thirdweb-dev/typescript-sdk/etc/sdk.api.md

 //
 // @public (undocumented)
 export type FilledSignaturePayload1155 = z.output<typeof Signature1155PayloadInput>;

+// Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload1155WithTokenId" is marked as @public, but its signature references "Signature1155PayloadInputWithTokenId" which is marked as @internal
+//
+// @public (undocumented)
+export type FilledSignaturePayload1155WithTokenId = z.output<typeof Signature1155PayloadInputWithTokenId>;

 // Warning: (ae-incompatible-release-tags) The symbol "FilledSignaturePayload20" is marked as @public, but its signature references "Signature20PayloadInput" which is marked as @internal
 //